zushicat/crawler-NRW-aerial-images/README.md

 ### Update
-Use the wms service by selecting a bounding box of an area to request (**recommendet**).
+Use the wms service by selecting a bounding box of an area to request (**recommended**).
 This area will be divided into 100 x 100 meter tiles and saved into a (by parameter) defined directory.
 The file naming has following pattern:
 ```
 <xmin>_<ymin>_<xmax>_<ymax>.png